NensiSkenderi/NensiSkenderi/README.md

 - 🔭 I’m currently working as a backend developer using Java, Spring Boot, NiFi, Virtuoso, Sparql, Shacl, Docker
 - 🌱 I’m currently learning Kotlin
 - 💬 Ask me about anything related to coding and I will be happy to answer
-- ⚡ On my free time I work with JavaFX to build desktop applications with great UI / UX.
+- ⚡ On my free time I work with JavaFX to build desktop applications with great UI / UX
 - :ping_pong: Fun fact: I am a professional Table Tennis player
 - Ahh, I also like to cook and travel
 <br>